Sunday, May 10th

 What happened?
 As recounted by the SHS Principal, last week, “several signs advertising the Israeli Culture Club’s celebration of Israel’s 78th Independence Day were removed from hallway walls, and some of them were put in urinals in boys’ bathrooms.
 In addition, the School Government’s Instagram post advertising the event received two replies criticizing the event using vulgar language.”

 The story has already hit the New York Post and national news, and a petition is being circulated asking for the resignation of the President of the Scarsdale School board.
-Is something is rotten in the state of Scarsdale.
+Is something rotten in the town of Scarsdale.
 Does this incident define us?
 Are there flaws in the fabric of our town?

 Not in the Scarsdale that I know.